Live at the Britt Festival

 Live at the Britt Festival is a live album by Michael Nesmith, released in 1999.
 It was recorded live at the Britt Festival in Jacksonville, Oregon, on June 19, 1992.
 To prepare for the concert, Nesmith conducted a limited U.S. tour which featured a similar set list as the Britt Festival.

 The performance was Nesmith's last with longtime collaborator and pedal steel guitarist Red Rhodes, who died on August 20, 1995.

-The album features a rare occasion of Nesmith (as a solo artist) singing a Monkees song, "Papa Gene's Blues" (originally from the album The Monkees).
+The album features Nesmith singing a Monkees song, "Papa Gene's Blues" (originally from the album The Monkees, a rare occurrence from Nesmith as a solo artist).